Spanish wine regions

 Spain has the biggest vineyard surface in the world.
 Contrary to the stereotype, Spain has an extremely varied climate and you will find lots of smaller ´micro-climates´across the country, each perfect for growing different kinds of grapes.
 This means that Spain has a huge variety of distinct and different beautiful vineyard landscapes to explore.

-Each wine region in Spain has something different to offer: winery architecture and design, vineyard patterns, the colours and scents of the different soils and terroirs, the local food produce to accompany the wine, and of course, the wine itself.
+Each wine region in Spain has something different to offer: winery architecture and design, vineyard patterns, the colors and scents of the different soils and terroirs, the local food produce to accompany the wine, and of course, the wine itself.

-Madrid wine region
+Green Spain wine region